craigbuckler/dockerwebdev/content/course/tutor.md

 ## Why did I create a Docker course?

 When I first encountered Docker, it seemed like an unnecessary and somewhat daunting hurdle.
-I had plenty of experience running VMs and configuring software dependencies &ndash; *surely I didn't need it?*
+I had plenty of experience running VMs and configuring software dependencies -- *surely I didn't need it?*

 > The documentation is comprehensive but Docker has a steep learning curve.